ExecutivePrivilege/blog/_posts/2019-08-21-of-political-questions.md

 Thus, separation of powers concerns would be at play in a Congressional-Executive Branch subpoena fight for two reasons.
 First, the court would be impinging upon the Legislative Branch, because the court would essentially be deciding the appropriate evidentiary and testimonial scope of a Congressional inquiry.
 Second, the court would be unnecessarily interfering with the Executive Branch's dealings with the Legislative Branch and be making judgment calls about privilege in a proceeding in which a court does not have expertise—namely, a Congressional inquiry.
 So while judicially issued process and warrants are at the apex of a court's Article III authority, to permit the Judiciary to referee a subpoena battle between the political branches would functionally bestow upon the Judiciary quasi-legislative *and* quasi-executive powers in violation of each Branch's prerogatives.

 An unlikely ally in this argument over judicial standards is Archibald Cox, the first Watergate Special Prosecutor, who was fired in the so-called "Saturday Night Massacre."
-Cox was of the opinion that accommodation, rather than litigation, was the appropriate remedy for these disputes, and that he would "be content to see that the Judicial Branch deny its constitutional power and leave questions of executive privilege vis-à-vis Congress to the ebb and flow of political power."[^155]
+Cox was of the opinion that accommodation, rather than litigation, was the appropriate remedy for these disputes, and that he would "be content to see that the Judicial Branch deny its constitutional power and leave questions of executive privilege vis-à-vis Congress to the ebb and flow of political power."[^155]

 Cox points to two examples during the Eisenhower administration to demonstrate the difficulty in applying traditional standards to these disputes.
 The first was President Eisenhower's refusing to hand over documents to Senator Joseph McCarthy's committee that was looking into the Army's loyalty and security program.[^156] The second was a refusal to hand over documents related to the Dixon-Yates contract.
 In a bit of complete candor, Cox said, "[h]istory will record that President Eisenhower's first refusal was morally and politically justified and that the second was wrong, but I can formulate no rule of law not turning upon judgments of motive and political desirability for distinguishing between them."[^157] And indeed, there appears to be no readily available standards that can legally distinguish these two incidents.

 Cox finally observed that there is "little evidence that the nation has suffered from the want of legal power to compel the President to satisfy the demands of Congress to information in the Executive Branch."[^158] Faced with this, the notion that the Judiciary has any business in adjudicating these disputes is wholly untenable.

-**III.
-CONCLUSION***
+## III.
+CONCLUSION

 In sum, the State of the Union Clause confers a qualified Executive duty upon the President.
 Pursuant to that duty, the President has a corresponding discretion to withhold information from the Congress the disclosure of which he determines would be contrary to the public interest.
 The State of the Union Clause's history, text, and tradition confirm that the President is to solely exercise this discretion, with no place for Congress.
 Accordingly, the Executive Branch would likely benefit from deploying the State of the Union Clause if and when it is engaged in litigation with the Congress.

+**FOOTNOTES**

 [^1]: In re Sealed Case (Espy), 121 F.3d 729, 736 (D.C.
 Cir.
 1997).
 [^2]: United Sates v.
 Reynolds, 345 1 (1953).